-We view the time your children spend with us as a genuine partnership between home and school.
-We know that this will ensure the most effective education and support for your child.
+We recognise that you know more about your child than we will ever do and we welcome the opportunity to share that knowledge and learn from you.
 It is our policy to involve parents in the life of the school and to promote positive relationships with the aim of together providing the highest quality education for your child.